 Have you ever noticed your dog becoming anxious, panicked, or acting unusual when a thunderstorm rolls in?
 Understanding why dogs are scared of thunderstorms is a crucial part of helping them navigate their fear.
 At Animal Ark Animal Hospital in Franklin, Tennessee, we’re committed to providing you with expert knowledge and support to ensure your pet’s well-being.
+For immediate guidance on helping your anxious pet, contact us at (615) 778-0880.

 Unraveling the Mystery: Why Dogs Fear Thunderstorms

 To understand why dogs are scared of thunderstorms, we need to consider their sensory perception, which is vastly different from our own.
+Dogs experience storms with heightened intensity due to their superior hearing and unique visual processing.

 Sensory Overload in Dogs During Thunderstorms

 Dogs have a remarkably sensitive hearing ability, which allows them to detect distant sounds we can’t hear.
 The loud, unpredictable noise of thunder can be startling and confusing, leading to anxiety and fear.
+Additionally, the flash of lightning can be unsettling for dogs.
+Their vision is different from ours, and abrupt shifts in light can trigger fear responses.

 Emotional Triggers for Dogs in Thunderstorms